 Recent projects include her role as an ethnographer on Sport Ireland’s evaluation of their national Urban Adventure initiative, and ongoing research on Blueway / Greenway trail development with Irish Leisure Consultants.

-Suzanne is an active member of PETE Ireland (PE Teacher Educators) which engages with the Teaching Council on policy development in physical education and is a member of the Physical Education Association of Ireland, and the PEPAYS research group (PE, Physical Activity and Youth Sport).
-She is also a reviewer with the Journal of Adventure Education and Outdoor Learning and collaborates with fellow lecturers in Ireland and the UK as an external examiner and programme evaluator of third level course programmes.
+Suzanne is an active member of PETE Ireland, a body which works towards advancing professional practice and policy in the field of physical education teacher education.
+She is also a member of the Physical Education Association of Ireland, and contributes to the PEPAYS Ireland research group (PE, Physical Activity and Youth Sport).
+She is also a reviewer with the Journal of Adventure Education and Outdoor Learning and collaborates with fellow lecturers in Ireland and the UK as an external examiner and programme evaluator of university sports programmes.